-January is often referred to as "Generals Month" as no less than four famous Confederate Generals claimed January as their birth month: James Longstreet (Jan.
+January is often referred to as “Generals Month” since no less than four famous Confederate Generals claimed January as their birth month: James Longstreet (Jan.
 8, 1821), Robert E. Lee (Jan.
-19, 1807), Thomas Jonathan Jackson (Jan.
+19, 1807), Thomas Jonathan “Stonewall” Jackson (Jan.
 21, 1824), and George Pickett (Jan.
 28, 1825).
 Two of these men, Lee and Jackson, are particularly noteworthy.
-This is especially true, as this year will mark General Lee's two hundredth birthday.

-Without question, Robert E. Lee and "Stonewall" Jackson were two of the greatest military leaders of all time.
-Even more, the Lee and Jackson tandem is regarded by many military historians as having formed perhaps the greatest battlefield duo in the history of warfare.
-If Jackson had survived the battle of Chancellorsville, it is very possible that the South would have prevailed at Gettysburg and perhaps would even have won the War Between The States.
+Without question, Robert E. Lee and Stonewall Jackson were two of the greatest military leaders of all time.
+Even more, many military historians regard the Lee and Jackson tandem as perhaps the greatest battlefield duo in the history of warfare.
+If Jackson had survived the battle of Chancellorsville, it is very possible that the South would have prevailed at Gettysburg and perhaps would even have won the War Between the States.

 Unlike his northern counterpart, Ulysses S. Grant, General Lee never sanctioned or condoned slavery.
-Upon inheriting slaves from his deceased father-in-law, Lee immediately freed them.
-And according to historians, Jackson enjoyed a familial relationship with those few slaves which were in his home.
-In addition, unlike Abraham Lincoln and U.S. Grant, neither Lee nor Jackson ever spoke disparagingly of the black race.
+Upon inheriting slaves from his deceased father-in-law, Lee freed them.
+And according to historians, Jackson enjoyed a familial relationship with those few slaves that were in his home.
+In addition, unlike Abraham Lincoln and U.S. Grant, there is no record of either Lee or Jackson ever speaking disparagingly of the black race.

-As those who are familiar with history know, General Grant and his wife held personal slaves before and during the War Between The States, and even Lincoln's Emancipation Proclamation did not free them.
+As those who are familiar with history know, General Grant and his wife held personal slaves before and during the War Between the States, and, contrary to popular opinion, even Lincoln’s Emancipation Proclamation did not free the slaves of the North.
 They were not freed until the Thirteenth Amendment was passed after the conclusion of the war.
-Grant's excuse for not freeing his slaves was that "good help is so hard to come by these days."
+Grant’s excuse for not freeing his slaves was that “good help is so hard to come by these days.”